 Transforming standalone devices into intelligent and networked versions tailored for the respective market segments is challenging for some industries.

 Traditional industries need help to modernize/catch up with current technological advances.
-For example, the medical industry has taken a major turn and accelerated its digital transformation in the last two years.
-The shift to remote work across all industries, and the rapid growth of technology, storage, processing, and access to large amounts of data have forced this industry to transform its processes, services, and products.
+For example, the medical industry has significantly accelerated its digital transformation in the last two years.
+The shift to remote work across all industries and the rapid growth of technology, storage, processing, and access to large amounts of data has forced this industry to transform its processes, services, and products.

 Leading companies need niche expertise related to the integration of emerging technologies.
 Accelerating at a lightning pace can be difficult for developers, who struggle to keep up with available technologies, especially in the ai and IoT segment.
 For example, in the automotive industry, the need for vehicles to become more integrated with digital ecosystems opens new revenue opportunities and for manufacturers to reshape their product development process.

 As a result, companies are increasingly looking for leading strategic design partners who can bring together all the skills required to deliver IoT solutions – covering device-level embedded systems, gateway protocols and cloud-based back-end infrastructure.
-This approach can be highly beneficial to innovative companies, as it accelerates timelines and reduces costs, while making products safe and quickly available to potential markets.
+This approach can benefit innovative companies, accelerating timelines and reducing costs while making products safe and quickly available to potential markets.

-Realize new opportunities for growth and unlock safer and more inclusive use of technology.
+Realize new growth opportunities and unlock safer and more inclusive use of technology.

 Expand your expertise.
 Co-innovate with us.